abyvinod/abyvinod.github.io/content/4 - Verification.md

-For hybrid systems, it is not straightforward to apply traditional formal methods for verification, such as model checking[^ClarkeBook1999] and deductive verification[^KaufmannBook2000], to hybrid systems since these methods were originally developed for circuits, and communication protocols and usually require extensive search of all reachable states.
+For hybrid systems, it is not straightforward to apply traditional formal methods for verification, such as model checking[^ClarkeBook1999] and deductive verification[^KaufmannBook2000], to hybrid systems since these methods were originally developed for circuits and communication protocols and usually require an extensive search of all reachable states.
 However, this is not possible as the states in hybrid systems are uncountable[^LinBook2000].
-One approach used in this camp tackle the problem by modeling the hybrid system as a finite state automation using abstraction techniques.
+An approach used in this camp tackle the problem by modeling the hybrid system as a finite state automation using abstraction techniques.
 Other approaches include using SMT solvers and probabilistic model checkers[^Caution].
 Do check out these interesting links ---
 [Distinguishing Decision Procedure vs SMT solver vs Theorem prover vs Constraint solver](http://cs.stackexchange.com/questions/14946/distinguish-decision-procedure-vs-smt-solver-vs-theorem-prover-vs-constraint-sol) and [dReach](http://dreal.github.io/dReach/).
-Some good books in these topics are [Klaus Schneider's Verification of reactive systems](http://www.springer.com/us/book/9783540002963), [Gerard J. Holzmann's Design And Validation Of Computer
+Some good books on these topics are [Klaus Schneider's Verification of reactive systems](http://www.springer.com/us/book/9783540002963), [Gerard J. Holzmann's Design And Validation Of Computer